 under your own company name by getting your own block of ISBNs.

 At the end of the day, whether you're self-published or a mid-list author at a major

 publisher, you have the same issue -- how to get potential readers to find out about

 your book.
-Mill City Press and our parent company, Hillcrest Media, continue to
+Mill City Press and our parent company, Hillcrest Media Group, continue to

 invest in and develop methods to target potential readers.
 We want online customers